nicolepaul/academic-website/content/project/household-displacement/index.md

 * **TreeP&S:** A classification tree model that predicts return outcomes with a minimum number of predictors related to physical *and* socioeconomic factors.

-* **ForestP&S:** A random forest model that predicts return outcomes considering all predictions related to physical *and* socioeconomic factors.
+* **ForestP&S:** A random forest model that predicts return outcomes considering all predictions related to physical and socioeconomic factors.

 The **ForestP&S** model additionally allows us to highlight the importance of different physical and socioeconomic factors to predictions of displacement duration and return.
 These model explanations confirm that property damage is a primary driver of displacement outcomes.
-However, they also indicate that some socioeconomci factors are consistently important to consider, such as a household's tenure status and income level.
+However, they also indicate that some socioeconomic factors are critical to consider, such as a household's tenure status and income level.
 Additionally, some factors (e.g., physical immobility, household sizes of 8+, educational attainment levels of less than high school) were associated with more negative outcomes.

 ## Acknowledgments